 2. A budget estimating how the fellowship funds will be used.

 5. The name and email address of UVA faculty member willing to serve as a reference should the need arise.

-All application material should be submitted via email to John Echeverri-Gent, Director of Undergraduate Program, Department of Politics at email@example.com by no later than 5:00 PM Monday May 1, 2017.
-Final decisions should be made by Monday May 15, 2017.
+All application material should be submitted via email to Lynn Sanders, Director of Undergraduate Program, Department of Politics at email@example.com.

 This scholarship is designed to encourage rising 4th year students in the College of Arts & Sciences to participate in summer internships.
 The award will total up to $2,000 per summer.
 In evaluating applications, high priority will be placed on financial need, the connection between academic and career goals, level of responsibility, and quality of the application.